 - Farsi (Persian)

 Interpretation services: Interpretation services were offered at all of our more than 500 Elections Canada offices open during the federal election, including our Vote On Campus offices.
 Our over-the-phone service covered more than 100 languages.

 Community Relations Officer Program: Our Community Relations Officer Program has many goals, including:

 - Increasing election awareness

-- providing information on where, when and ways to register to vote;
+- providing information on where, when and the ways to register and vote

-- explaining the importance of registering to vote; and
+- explaining the importance of registering to vote

 - making voting as accessible as possible